Flight recorder: Terminology

 GEE airborne equipment, with the R1355 receiver on the left and the Indicator Unit Type 62A "black box" on the right.

-The term "black box" was a World War II British phrase, originating with the development of radio, radar, and electronic navigational aids in British and Allied combat aircraft.
+The term "black box" was a World War II British phrase associated with the development of radio, radar, and electronic navigational aids in British and Allied military aircraft.
 These often-secret electronic devices were encased in non-reflective black boxes or housings.
-The earliest identified reference to "black boxes" occurs in a May 1945 Flight article, "Radar for Airlines", describing the application of wartime RAF radar and navigational aids to civilian aircraft: "The stowage of the 'black boxes' and, even more important, the detrimental effect on performance of external aerials, still remain as a radio and radar problem."
+The earliest identified reference to "black boxes" occurs in a May 1946 Flight article, "Radar for Airlines", describing the application of wartime RAF radar and navigational aids to civilian aircraft: "The stowage of the 'black boxes' and, even more important, the detrimental effect on performance of external aerials, still remain as a radio and radar problem."
 (The term "black box" is used with a different meaning in science and engineering, describing a system exclusively by its inputs and outputs, with no information whatsoever about its inner workings.)

 Magnetic tape and wire voice recorders had been tested on RAF and USAAF bombers by 1943 thus adding to the assemblage of fielded and experimental electronic devices employed on Allied aircraft.
 As early as 1944 aviation writers envisioned use of these recording devices on commercial aircraft to aid incident investigations.
 When modern flight recorders were proposed to the British Aeronautical Research Council in 1958, the term "black box" was in colloquial use by experts.

 By 1967, when flight recorders were mandated by leading aviation countries, the expression had found its way into general use: "These so-called 'black boxes' are, in fact, of fluorescent flame-orange in colour."
 The formal names of the devices are flight data recorder and cockpit voice recorder.
 The recorders must be housed in boxes that are bright orange in color to make them more visually conspicuous in the debris after an accident.